Ranchero-Software/NetNewsWire/README.md

 Set `ORGANIZATION_IDENTIFIER` to a reversed domain name that you control or have made up.
 Note that `PROVISIONING_PROFILE_SPECIFIER` should not have a value associated with it.

-You can now open the `NetNewsWire.xccodeproj` in Xcode.
+You can now open the `NetNewsWire.xcodeproj` in Xcode.

 Now you should be able to build without code signing errors and without modifying the NetNewsWire Xcode project.
 This is a special build of NetNewsWire with some